 - Broadcast crosswind (wind out of North, plant seed going east to west).

 - Broadcast width will depend on seed type.

 - Always drive in the same gear, rpm, and mph.

 - Measure off some small plots that are the same sizes.
 Put the correct amount in the seeder for one plot.
-Place seeder gate at 1/4 open and run seeder until you run out of the seed and stop.
-If you are applying too much seed make a small adjustment to the closing date.
-If you are applying too little make a small adjustment to open the gate.
+Place the seeder gate at 1/4 open and run seeder until you run out of the seed and stop.
+If you are applying too much seed, make a small adjustment to the closing date.
+If you are applying too little, make a small adjustment to open the gate.
 Continue this process over the next two plots or until you feel comfortable.

 - Measure distance around the field (1/10 mile on odometer equals 528 feet).
 The formula is distance X width of drill = square feet.
 Then by 43,560 (sq. ft. in an acre) = acres in the first round.

-- If a field has several corners allow 5% additional seed for corners.
+- Allow 5% additional seed for a field with corners.